qwertyquerty/pypresence/README.md

 # pypresence
 A Discord RPC library in python!
 Wow!
+Looks like you've come to the right place.

 ## So you want docs?
 Fine.